Platycheirus granditarsus: Distribution

 Palearctic: Fennoscandia south to France and the Alps, Ireland east through Northern Europe and Central Europe into European Russia then across Siberia and the Russian Far East to the Pacific coast.
 Nearctic: Alaska to Quebec and south to Colorado.

 Biology

 Habitat: humid grassland subject to flooding, marsh, fen, edges of raised bogs.
 Flies May to September.
+Larva have not described.